cu-mkp/research-teaching-companion/content/introduction.md

 ### Lesson Plans for Hands-on
 [Making and Knowing Lesson Plans](/resources/activity-sheets/) and the associated teaching resources included in the Companion provide step-by-step guidance in planning, tools, ingredients, sourcing, and the processes of hands-on activities.
 These Lesson Plans can be integrated into courses or research projects as skill building, they can be used to spark the historical imagination and raise questions, or as stand alone activities that immerse students or event audiences in hands-on work with materials.
 ### Student Projects
 Numerous [Student Projects](/resources/student-projects/) were developed in the course *Making and Knowing in Early Modern Europe: Hands-On History*, in which students explore *Secrets of Craft and Nature* and undertake a variety of hands-on activities and research in connection with it.
-The resulting projects range from humorous to scholarly, pedagogical, and public facing.
+The resulting student projects range from humorous to scholarly, pedagogical, and public facing.
 These projects provide models for the variety of paths by which to enter into _Secrets of Craft and Nature_, extending its content in creative ways and demonstrating how hands-on experience can be integrated into student learning.
 ### M&K Resources in Use
 The Making and Knowing Project has many collaborators from K-12 to university and in non-traditional schools and public outreach institutions who have piloted the Making and Knowing Project's methods, course elements, and lesson plans in their research projects, courses, and student activities.
 The fruits of their experience, their [syllabi, student projects, and making activities](/resources/case-studies/) are valuable for those seeking to integrate the Making and Knowing resources available in this Companion.
 ### Reflections on Hands-On